pawelblaszczyk5/planner-tokenami/README.md

 As you can see, interactions timing are pretty similar, even slightly favouring Tokenami in my measurements.
 However, Initial Paint timings hit a bit.
 "Interaction" is basically changing date in calendar to other day, on a page with 25 events.

+### Selectors

+Microsoft Edge has this nice selector tab that lets you see how much time exact selectors took.
+Here I'm putting example screenshots from the "Interaction, 4x slowdown" test.

 ### Timings (merging classes)

 |                    | Tokenami | TailwindCSS |